LINEAGE® Martial Arts Trademark: History, Rights, and Brand Protection

 Trademark Classes Do Not Limit Protection

-Our registrations are in Class 41 (martial arts instruction).
-That does not mean others are free to use the same mark on related goods such as apparel.
+Our registrations are in International Class 41 for martial arts instruction.
+That does not mean others are free to use the same mark on closely related goods such as apparel.
+Under the Lanham Act, trademark rights are governed by the likelihood of consumer confusion—not by trademark class numbers.

 “™” Does Not Create Rights